 data.set <- data.frame(installed.packages()) maml.mapOutputPort("data.set")

-Extending experiments using the R language
+Extend experiments by using the R language

 There are many ways that you can extend your experiment by using custom R script or by adding R packages.
-Here are some ideas to get you started.
+Here are some ideas to get you started:

 Use R code to perform custom math operations.
 For example, there are R packages to solve differential equations, generate random numbers, or run Monte Carlo simulations.

 Apply custom transformations for data.
 For example, you might use an R package to perform interpolation on time series data, or perform linguistic analysis.